lukasstevens/bachelor-thesis/code/cpp/README.md

 ## Note about Github
 I recommend that you use the latest version of this repository located on Github at https://github.com/lukasstevens/bachelor-thesis if you did not obtain the code from Github.
 Furthermore, do not hesistate to open an issue if something is not working.

+## License
+The code is licensed under the GPLv2.
+For the license see the LICENSE file.